warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/structure.md

 ## Overview

-The main part of the Basic Warden Agent is the **trading Agent** that executes orders.
-This article will guide you through building a foundation for the trading Agent: you'll implement the core data structures and interfaces.
+The main part of the Basic Warden Agent is the **trading Agent**.
+It executes and manages **orders** – instances of the [`BasicOrder`](main_contract) contract that monitor prices and automatically perform swaps.

+This article will guide you through building a foundation for the trading Agent: you'll define the core data structures and interfaces for managing orders.

 :::note Directory
 Store the trading Agent structure in the [`/src`](https://github.com/warden-protocol/wardenprotocol/blob/main/solidity/orders/src) directory.
 :::

-## 1. Define trading types
+## 1. Define data structures

 First, create a library `Types.sol`  with the core data structures: